Four million households in the UK are currently using prepayment meters, according to the energy regulator Ofgem.

-Typically, prepay energy customers have fewer tariffs to choose from, but if you’re thinking of switching your energy supplier to find a cheaper tariff, see how to find the best gas and electricity deals.
+Typically, prepay energy customers have fewer deals to choose from, but if you’re thinking of switching your energy supplier to find a cheaper tariff, see how to find the best gas and electricity deals.
 And if you’re struggling to pay, see help with gas and electricity bills.

 Prepayment meter advantages